afondiel/IBM-Data-Science-Professional-Certificate-Coursera/course7_data_analysis_w_python/course7-ds-ibm-notes.md

  ## Grid Search CV
  - takes scoring methods,nb of folds(R^2), the model and free parameters ...

-# Lesson Summary
+**Lesson Summary**

--Identify over-fitting and under-fitting in a predictive model: Overfitting occurs when a function is too closely fit to the training data points and captures the noise of the data.
+- Identify over-fitting and under-fitting in a predictive model: Overfitting occurs when a function is too closely fit to the training data points and captures the noise of the data.
 Underfitting refers to a model that can't model the training data or capture the trend of the data.
--Apply Ridge Regression to linear regression models: Ridge regression is a regression that is employed in a Multiple regression model when Multicollinearity occurs.
+- Apply Ridge Regression to linear regression models: Ridge regression is a regression that is employed in a Multiple regression model when Multicollinearity occurs.
--Tune hyper-parameters of an estimator using Grid search: Grid search is a time-efficient tuning technique that exhaustively computes the optimum values of hyperparameters performed on specific parameter values of estimators.
+- Tune hyper-parameters of an estimator using Grid search: Grid search is a time-efficient tuning technique that exhaustively computes the optimum values of hyperparameters performed on specific parameter values of estimators.

-#Lab
-#Quiz

-///W6///
+### Lab
+### Quiz

-- Final Exam
+## W6: Final Exam

 ## References